kitzy/dns/README.md

   The plan job runs `terraform init`, `terraform validate`, and `terraform plan` to show proposed changes.
 * **Merge to `main`** – Another workflow runs `terraform apply` to create, update, or remove DNS zones and records so they match the files in this repo.
 Zones removed from the repository are deleted from the configured provider (Route53 or Cloudflare).
 * NS and SOA records are never managed and remain untouched in existing zones.
 * **Nightly cleanup** – A scheduled workflow (also runnable manually) deletes any DNS records not defined in `dns_zones/` to revert manual changes.
+The cleanup scripts only process zones that have corresponding YAML files in the repository; any zones in Route53 or Cloudflare that aren't defined in the repo are completely ignored and left untouched.
 Route53 represents wildcard names as \052; zone files should use a quoted `*`, and the cleanup script normalizes this internally.
-Note: Currently only supports Route53 cleanup.

 ## Provider Selection